Promoting Positive Self-Esteem in Children and Teens

 Kids with healthy self-esteem are more likely to:

-On the flip side, low self-esteem can lead to self-doubt, avoidance of challenges, and negative self-talk.
+On the flip side, low self-esteem can lead to self-doubt, avoidance of challenges, and negative self-talk (Read more about helping children challenge their negative thoughts about themselves here!)
 That’s why helping kids build confidence is one of the greatest gifts we can give them!

 Grab some magazines, scissors, and glue!
 Have your child or teen create a collage of words and images that describe their strengths and positive qualities.
 If they struggle to come up with ideas, help them by asking:

-Why it works: This activity helps kids see their positive traits visually, reinforcing their self-worth in a creative way!
+This activity helps kids see their positive traits visually, creatively reinforcing their self-worth!

 Encourage your child to decorate a jar and label it “Brave Moments.”
 Every time they step outside their comfort zone, write it down and drop it in the jar.